gdsge/gdsge.github.io/_sources/example/safe_assets/safe_assets.rst.txt

 1. Simulate an ergodic set, which can be done by simulating one or multiple samples for a long-period of time, according to the Ergodic theorem.

-2. Replicate the ergodic set into two.
+2. Replicate the ergodic set to get two identical sets.
 For one of the two, turn the shock to "on".
-The exact procedure depends on the model context.
+The exact procedure depends on the model.
 In the current example, "on" corresponds to the rare diaster state.
 For the other set, keep the shock unchanged.

 3. Simulate the two sets, keeping the transitions of the exogenous shocks on.
 This procedure essentially captures the effect of the switching of the shock in the initial period on subsequent dynamics.

-4. Calculate the mean and s.d. of the difference between simulated time series of the two sets.
+4. Calculate the mean and standard deviation of the differences between simulated time series of the two sets.
 These arrive at the mean impulse responses and the standard deviations.
 Again, the above procedure can be conditional on a sub-population of the ergodic set so as to compute conditional impulse responses starting from states with certain properties of interests.